 On December 31st, he performed "New York, New York" with ARTHUR on TF1.

 Concert at the BUSH HALL in London (June 18th, 2013).
-Concert at the French Embassy in Tel Aviv for the President of Israel, Mr. Shimon Peres (July 14th, 2013).
+Show at the French Embassy in Tel Aviv for the President of Israel, Mr. Shimon Peres (July 14th, 2013).
 Concert in Singapore for the Grand Prix.
 Concert at the Royal Albert Hall in March 2014.
-Concerts in Singapore, Bangkok, and Hong Kong.
+Shows in Singapore, Bangkok, and Hong Kong.
 Concert in Dubai.
 Concert in benefit of the Jewish Deaf Association at the Middle Temple in London.
-Performances of the ONE MAN OPERA SHOW in Paris for 6 months.
+Performances of the ONE MAN OPERA SHOW in Paris for six months.
 Performance at the Wembley Stadium in London.
 Performance in Leeds, UK.

 He performed the parts of Christopher Sly & Vincentio from THE TAMING OF THE SHREW (Shakespeare) at the NEW YORK PUBLIC LIBRARY.

-In April, he was the lead in the commercial for SOTHEBY'S and EBAY, filmed in New York.
+He led the commercial for SOTHEBY'S and EBAY in April, filmed in New York.

 In New York, during March and April, he starred in the films WINTER HAS NO SUN (as Armand) by Rodrigo Ayres, CRIME SCENE: DO NOT CROSS (as Detective Jack) by Katie Huang, MOST BEAUTIFUL ISLAND (as Saleem) by Ana Paisanos, NEAR IT ALL (as Frank) by Woody Lewis and SPEEDY (as Ali) by Ameer Kazmi.